Content from What is OMOP?

 time.

-The main clinical tables condition_occurrence
+The main clinical tables condition_occurrence,

-and
+measurement, observation and

-contain a visit_occurrence_id
+drug_exposure contain a visit_occurrence_id

 that links to this table.

-specifies the kind of visit that took
+visit_concept_id specifies the kind of visit that took

 place using standardised OMOP concepts.
 These include

-, Emergency Room Visit
+Inpatient visit, Emergency Room Visit and

-.
+Outpatient Visit.
 Inpatient visits can last for longer than

 one day.

-table can contain information about
+The visit_detail table can contain information about

 time periods shorter than the visit (for example transfer between wards)